DataDog/documentation/content/en/synthetics/private_locations/_index.md

 Private locations are Windows services that you can install anywhere inside your private network using an [MSI file][101].
 Run this file from the virtual or physical machine that you would like to install the private location on.

 This machine's requirements are listed in the table below.
-Datadog recommends running the private location worker on a virtual machine or Windows container.
 PowerShell scripting must be enabled on the machine where you are installing the private location worker.

 | System | Requirements |
 |---|---|